iOrtho/DoctorApp/README.md

 ### Chat
 - Limit the max-length of a text message in the chat to 1600
 - Clear the input when a message is sent
+- Create `ChatDayLimit` component for Chat screens
+- Display `timestamps` on the messages
 - Send notifications to customers and to agents (online) whenever a new message is received
 - Send an email if a customer doesn't have notif turned on or if no agents are online
 - Add `Permissions` key to `Users` model like so: